nikos-daniilidis/trap-simulation-tools-matlab/README.md

 We have adapted this library to use with surface electrode traps.
 You should be able to use it with any other trap geometry.
 Our convention for numbering the trap electrodes is:

-  a.
-Each trap has N electrodes and one ground electrode (the RF electrode is included to the N)
+1. Each trap has N electrodes and one ground electrode (the RF electrode is included to the N)

-  b.
-For a linear segmented trap We start counting on the lower left corner.
+2. For a linear segmented trap We start counting on the lower left corner.
 The lower left DC electrode is 1.
 As you move up along the axis (staying on the same side of the RF rail you count up).
 When you reach the top, you cross to the right side of the RF rail and start counting at the bottom.
 When you reach the top, you cross to the inside of the RF rail and count DC electrodes from bottom to top.
 When you are done counting all the DCs, you count the RF electrodes.

 ### 3. Instructions